Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: : A Benchmark for the Top 25 Most Dangerous CWE Weaknesses

 \subsection{Cross-Model Validation}

 To strengthen the robustness of synthesized vulnerability data, we conducted cross-model validation using different state-of-the-art LLMs.
-Specifically, we utilized Claude 3.7 Sonnet for initial synthesis tasks and GPT-4o for validation purposes.
-Each synthesized vulnerability-fix pair generated by Claude 3.7 was independently assessed by GPT-4o, verifying whether the vulnerability was correctly implemented and effectively remediated.
+Specifically, we utilized Claude-3.7-Sonnet for initial synthesis tasks and GPT-4o for validation purposes.
+Each synthesized vulnerability-fixing pair generated by Claude-3.7-Sonnet was independently assessed by GPT-4o, verifying whether the vulnerability was correctly implemented and remediated.